 Securely Wrap the Glasses

 Take the first glass and place it across one of the corners of the packing paper or newspaper.
 Wrap two sheets of paper around the glass, making sure you line the inside by tucking in the paper ends.

 If you have glassware that can nest within each other, continue to the next step.
 If your drinkware won't nest, as is often the case with mugs, now is the time to wrap the item with bubble wrap and secure it with a bit of tape.

 If nesting your glasses, place the second glass inside the first one.
 Then place the two glasses on the stack of packing paper, repeating the third step.
 Insert another glass.

 You can nest three or four glasses, depending on their size and weight.

-Holding the corner of the packing paper closest to you, wrap another two sheets of newsprint around the stack and tuck in the ends.
+Holding the corner of the packing paper closest to you, wrap another two sheets around the stack and tuck in the ends.
 You should have a neat package of glasses.

-Once you've filled the box, added extra newsprint or bubble-wrap on top.
+Once you've filled the box, add extra packing paper or bubble wrap on top.
 Seal the box with generous amounts of tape and mark it "Fragile: glassware" so there is no doubt that it goes to the kitchen or dining area.